ashif-cse/niet_demo/README.md

 # niet_demo
-This is Demo for learning purpose
+This is Demo for learning purpose.
+For new line code written here.